mages/docker-r-blogdown/README.md

 # docker-r-blogdown
-Dockerfile for R with Stan, LaTeX, pandoc and blogdown
+Dockerfile for R with LaTeX, pandoc and blogdown